-Subscriptions help you get repeat orders which generates repeat income (aka: recurring revenue).
+Subscriptions help you get repeat orders, generating repeat revenue (aka recurring revenue).

 A subscription product is any product a customer wants to receive on a repeat basis.

 A great example is Simple Loose Leaf Tea which offers a tea of the month subscription box.
-They let you choose how often you would like the tea delivered and what type of tea you would like to drink.
+They let you choose how often you would like the tea delivered and what type you want to drink.

 How Do I Know if Selling Subscriptions Would Work Well for my Store?

 Let me answer this question with another question.

 Do you you sell products your customers would enjoy frequent deliveries of (weekly, monthly, quarterly)?
 If you answered Yes, then selling subscriptions is a good choice for you.

 For example, if you sell skin products like lotion or sunscreen used on a regular basis, this would make a great subscription product.